Short Introduction to Characters in Othello

 Short Introduction of Characters in Othello

 Othello is a protagonist of the play.
 He is a Moor (an African), a general in the Venetian defense force.
-He is a man of courage and honor and has a good reputation in state of Venice.
+He is a man of courage and honor and has a good reputation in the state of Venice.
 He loves a Venetian girl, Desdemona, and marries her.
 Soon after marriage, he took his wife to campaign against the Turks.
 Iago, one of his soldiers, hates him, and make him suspicious about his wife that she is in relation with Cassio and inflames his jealousy.
 Othello, demands proofs.
-Iago, by making him fool, provides fake proof and makes him more jealous.
+Iago, by making him a fool, provides fake proof and makes him more jealous.
 Othello decides to kill both.
 Othello ask Iago to kill Cassio and he himself strangles Desdemona.
 After knowing truth, Othello stabs himself and dies.

-Iago is villain and an ancient (captain) in the Venetian defense forces.
+Iago is a villain and an ancient (captain) in the Venetian defense forces.
 He hates Othello for promoting Cassio instead of him.
 He exploits Roderigo, lover of Desdemona, to accomplish his motives.
-He is expert in making intrigues, and makes Othello suspicious about his wife and manipulates to remove Cassio from his position.
-He kills his wife at the end when she reveals truth about his intrigues.
+He is an expert in making intrigues and makes Othello suspicious about his wife and manipulates to remove Cassio from his position.
+He kills his wife at the end when she reveals the truth about his intrigues.
 Iago, finally charged with his wickedness, he refuses to speak or to repent his actions, and he goes to his punishment still surrounded by mystery.

 Desdemona is a noble Venetian lady, daughter of a Senator, Brabantio.
 She Loves Othello for his courage and adventurous tales.
 She marries Othello and accompanies him to campaign against Turks in Cyprus.
 She is innocent, loving, and caring wife.
 Iago spoils her life by making her husband against her.
 She beg from her husband not no kill or to banish her or give her some time to prove herself but cruel Othello strangles her with a pillow on her bed.
 Desdemona says to Emilia that he is innocent and denies telling that anyone has killed her, and dies.
 She dies declaring her love for his husband.